yuyueshihaoren/yuyueshihaoren.github.io/_posts/2020-06-12-Installing-Fcitx-on-Fedora-KDE-Plasma-32.md

 comment: true
 ---

+> Edit note: This method is for X11 instead of Wayland.
+The command should be imsettings-switch fcitx without the -s parameter.

 English:

-This tutorial focuses on installing fcitx input method on Fedora 32 KDE Plasma on Wayland
+This tutorial focuses on installing fcitx input method on Fedora 32 KDE Plasma on X11

 First, update the repository. `sudo dnf update`.